The mississippi delegation

 District 3 - u.s. rep. michael guest (r)

-Congressman Michael Guest is chair of the House Ethics Committee after only his third term in Congress.
-He also serves on the Appropriations and Homeland Security committees.
+Congressman Michael Guest is a fourth-term member of the House who chairs the House Ethics Committee and is a member of the Appropriations and Homeland Security committees.
 A graduate of Mississippi State University with a law degree from the University of Mississippi, Congressman Guest represents a district that runs through the center of the state from the Louisiana border to the west and the Alabama border to the east.
 Congressman Guest is married and the father of two.

 Thomas Take: Safe Bet Republican